aimms/how-to/Articles/155/155-Catering-unresponsive-server-unstable-connection.rst

 .. index:: PRO, DelegateToServer, Error Handling

-Executing a ``pro::DelegateToServer`` from a WinUI AIMMS app launched from a distant AIMMS PRO server may fail due to various causes.
+Executing a ``pro::DelegateToServer`` from a WinUI AIMMS app launched from a distant AIMMS Cloud may fail due to various causes.
 In this article, we discuss one potential cause for an app not responding for more than a minute after the ``DelegateToServer`` call - an unstable internet connection.
 Wireless connections are more likely to be unstable compared to wired connections.

 If this behavior is occurring frequently in your applications, you can use the Error Handling functionality offered in AIMMS to mitigate the situation.